akoidan/http-remote-pc-control/README.md

  - Running executabe files or killing executable
  - Operating windows, like focus, resize

-You can also use https://github.com/akoidan/hotkey-hub for doing this via system wide keyboard shortcut from a remote PC.
+You can also use [hotkey-hub](https://github.com/akoidan/hotkey-hub) for managing PC via system wide keyboard shortcut on a remote PC.

 ## Get started